Maschine2501/NR1-UI/README.md

 * MediaInformationScreen (volumio.local/api/v1/collectionstats)
 * Icons for the function of each button, depending on "state"
 * migration to Python 3.5.2
+* implemented an SIGTERM handler
+* implemented a new StandbyLED module
+* implemented a logic to select the active network card and display it`s IP
+* removed Volume Screen and Volume interactions completely

 ## Demo Video from nightly-build (05.03.2020):
 ---